rahulgopinath/rahulgopinath.github.io/_posts/2019-12-07-python-mci.markdown

 ##### FunctionDef(identifier name, arguments args, stmt* body, expr* decorator_list, expr? returns, string? type_comment)

 The function definition itself is quite simple.
 We simply update the symbol table with the given values.
+Note that if we want to implement *lexical scoping*, we have to maintain the scoping references here.

 ```python
 class PyMCInterpreter(PyMCInterpreter):